 What motivates people to support of the Prostate Cancer Foundation?
-Read the inspiring stories and dream up your special way of supporting prostate cancer awareness.
+Take a look at these inspiring fundraisers from previous years and dream up your special way of supporting the Foundation to continue its vital work.

 Golf’s Longest Day

 January 2021, in the peak of summer, Ali Hooshyari and Nicholas Forrester played golf from sunrise to sunset to raise money for men’s health, specifically prostate cancer and testicular cancer.
 They played 14 hours of golf, walked 42 km, took 48,000 steps and raised over $3,000 for the Prostate Cancer Foundation.

 Ravensdown Aerowork is an Agricultural Aviation business (topdressing fertiliser on hill country farms) with eight bases around the country where they operate fixed-wing aircraft from, the main base being the maintenance facility in Whanganui where the aircraft are serviced.
 Their industry, as reflected in their workforce of pilots, loader drivers and engineers, is predominantly male and while they employ over 50 staff during peak periods, they currently only have five females in the team.

 Their business is very seasonal with staff working in a very demanding environment which requires the company to be very conscious of their people’s physical and mental health.
 Given their workforce demographic and the fact that one in eight Kiwi men will get prostate cancer, Ravensdown Aerowork saw the opportunity to not only lift their staff’s awareness of the disease but to raise some money for a great cause, and have some fun while doing it.